Computer Security Bootcamp

 Learn how to protect your data (Photo source)

 |This is a rapid-pace session pointing out the most common ways that businesses lose their personnel, proprietary, or secret data.
 This will show techniques for stealing information, but focus on practical tips and a defensive mentality that will help your employees avoid current and future data theft.|

-For students (high school and especially college) (3 to 4 hours)
+For college/high school students (1 to 4 hours)

 - Internet Search skills